mikenakis/lambdatwine/README.md

 2. The reflecting implementation of lambdatwine
 3. The methodhandle-based implementation of lambdatwine

-On my machine it produces the following output;
+On my machine it produces the following output:

+(3 runs are performed to showcase the repeatability of the measurements)

 ```
 Direct                    : 100000 iterations   0.1506s